The White Hell of Pitz Palu (1929 film): Distribution

 On 11 October 1929 the film premiered in Vienna.
 In Germany the film had its premiere in the same year on 1 November in Stuttgart.
 The official German premiere was on 15 November 1929 in Berlin.
 In the first four weeks the film was seen by more than 100,000 people at the UFA Palast in Berlin, at this time Germany's largest and most important movie theater.

+In 1930 a Synchronized sound film version in English was produced by Universal Pictures (who had acquired the rights and copyright for the film within the United States) and this version was released internationally with the intertitles translated into the appropriate language.
+The sound version featured the theme song "Loving You" with lyrics by Bernie Grossman and music by Heinz Roemheld.
+This was the version seen by most audiences outside of Germany.

-In 1930 a sound film version in English was released internationally.
-In 1935 a German sound film version with a film score by Giuseppe Becce was produced.
+In 1935 a German s second Synchronzied sound film version with a film score by Giuseppe Becce was produced but was only released within Europe.
 With the Nazi regime in power since 1933, all nightclub scenes with the Jewish actor Kurt Gerron (who was later murdered in Auschwitz concentration camp in 1944) were cut from this release, and the film shortened to 90 minutes.

 The original version of Die weiße Hölle vom Piz Palü was lost until 1996.
 The film was restored in 1997 by the German Federal Film Archive.
 According to a prologue for the restored version, it was made from an extant nitrate print, as opposed to a negative print which is considered to be lost.
 The original film score by Willy Schmidt-Gentner is still lost.